rwpalmer/DFPlay/ff.md

 "cut/copy/paste" and the ability to drag and drop folders, sessions, windows, and tabs should also be possible.

-When a tab is generated from a bookmark, the bookmark name should be displayed instead of the URL

 Please recognize this as a "brainstorming concept" ... not something that is full thought out.

+Tab names is another issue.
+If a tab is generated from a bookmark, I'd like the option to

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYxOTg5ODg0OCwyMTI1NzQzMzIwLDExND
+eyJoaXN0b3J5IjpbLTI0MzI0MzY2MCwyMTI1NzQzMzIwLDExND
 k4MjA0MDZdfQ==
 -->